rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Osmoregulation.md

 ##### Intake of drinks
 Consider two types of drinks: distilled water, mineralized water
-- Both drinks increases the volume of blood.
+- All drinks increases the volume of blood.
+- Distilled water <span style="color: lightgreen">increases the water potential of blood</span>, this <span style="color: aqua">decreases the secretion of ADH to release water</span>.
+	- A <span style="color: lightgreen">larger volume of dilute urine</span> is produced when taking in distilled water, and therefore it is <span style="color: violet">less effective in replenishing water loss / maintaining higher fluid content</span>.
-- Mineralized water can <span style="color: lightgreen">decrease the water potential of blood</span>, this <span style="color: aqua">increases the secretion of ADH to retain water</span>, while removing excess salts.
+- Mineralized water <span style="color: lightgreen">decreases the water potential of blood</span>, this <span style="color: aqua">increases the secretion of ADH to retain water</span>, while removing excess salts.
 	- A <span style="color: lightgreen">smaller volume of concentrated urine</span> is produced when taking in mineralized water, and therefore it is <span style="color: violet">more effective in replenishing water loss / maintaining higher fluid content</span>.